CaptainFrost/captainfrostnet/README.md

 # The RULES of the live stream...
-Receive Frostees™ for spending time here!
+Receive Frostdust™ for spending time here!
 Use them to unlock awesome stuff!
 Type !rewards during the stream to learn more.

 Serious Stuff:
 • NO Self-promotion or Advertising